Blackwolffire/Dolphin/README.md

 We were able to compute the sharpe ratio of 2pf/second, much faster than the JUMP Api which allowed us 0.1pf/second.

 ### Mathematics and algorithms

+The Sharpe Ratio = (Excess Return)/Volatility.

+We computed the Excess Return as the return between the start and the end of the period, annualized, minus 0.05%.
+We computed the volatility as the standard deviation of the daily returns, annualized.